INTERVIEW AND PICTURES BY MARKO SYRJALA

 Let’s go back in time a little bit.
-I remember that I first heard name Mike Mangini in ’91.
+I remember that I first heard the name Mike Mangini in ’91.

-Whatever did happen for those recordings?
+Whatever did happen to those recordings?

 I don’t know.
 That’s in secret.
 I don’t know where that is.
-Maybe Steve Perry has in the shoebox “laughs”
+Maybe Steve Perry has in the shoebox “laughs.”

 I just started from scratch with a clean click.
 Just raw click, you know?